penguinpowernz/check-ng/README.md

     check-ng -dump -dir /var/lib/check-ng/scripts

+You can specify the host and port to listen on:

+    check-ng -host 0.0.0.0 -port 6556

+You can also specify to use UDP instead:

+    check-ng -udp -port 4545

+Or even HTTP:

+    check-ng -http -port 8080
+    curl localhost:8080/ -o raw.txt
+    curl localhost:8080/tree -o sections_and_lines.json
+    curl localhost:8080/tree/df -o df_lines.json

 ## Todo

 - [ ] add ability to change port
 - [ ] add compatability mode to be fully backwards compatible
+- [ ] complete the tree endpoints in the API